thomasfinch/thomasfinch.github.io/_drafts/Busting-the-iPhones-Shuffling-Myth.md

 [So what happens inside the function? disas! -> We have assembly!
 It's pretty simple to reverse engineer, but we also have pseudocode from the armv6 version using Hopper (assembly looks almost identical (other than armv6/arm64 differences) so pseudocode is pretty helpful).]

 [We're almost done with LLDB, but not yet.
 We can see several calls to objc_msgSend but can't see exactly what they are.
 Can either set breakpoints on objc_msgSend (gross & tedious but it works) or can print the selecors at the given addresses]

-### Analyzing the Shuffle Method

-[We have assembly from LLDB for the arm64 version.
-Also have assembly + pseudocode for the armv6 version.]

-[Assembly for armv6 & arm64 versions look almost identical other than obvious changes like register names etc. Most likely the original code is identical for both, meaning the armv6 pseudocode is useful.]

-[Based on the armv6 pseudocode the function is pretty straightforward.
-The only problem is that we don't know what methods are called, we can only see that an objc_msgSend call was made.]